RodrigoMvs123/Social-Media-Content-Calendar-V1/README.md

    - Data stored in a local file

 The application will automatically use the database specified in your environment variables.

+## AI Content Generation

+The application uses OpenAI's API to generate social media content:

+1. **Setup**:
+   - Get an API key from [OpenAI](https://platform.openai.com/)
+   - Add your API key to both `.env` files: `OPENAI_API_KEY=your_api_key_here`

+2. **Usage**:
+   - Click "Generate AI Content" on the dashboard
+   - Enter a prompt and select a platform
+   - Click "Generate Content"
+   - Use the generated content for your social media posts

+3. **Rate Limiting**:
+   - The application includes built-in rate limiting and caching
+   - This helps manage API usage and stay within free tier limits
+   - Generated content is cached to avoid duplicate API calls

 ## Social Media Integration